allenfallen/predator-prey/README.md

 Note that if a creature is adjacent to multiple cells that satisfy its behavioral requirements, it will randomly select one cell to act on.

 This model results in a predictable and cyclical change in population sizes similar to the Lotka–Volterra model.
-However,there is a moderate chance that random perturbations may lead to the extinction of a species.
+However, there is a moderate chance that random perturbations may lead to the extinction of a species.

 # Dependencies